sakaiproject/sakai/sitestats/USER_ACTIVITY_README.md

 * New Sakai events are recorded automatically by the Collection layer
 * Users invoke the Query layer to perform searches against these events by submitting the form on the User Activity page
-* Users may click the "show more" link for an individual event in the query results, invoking the Resolver layer which uses Sakai services to get additional details about that particular event
+* Users may click the "show more" button for an individual event in the query results, invoking the Resolver layer which uses Sakai services to get additional details about that particular event
 * The Presentation layer converts the specific details about the event into a form suitable for presentation back to the user, which is then displayed inline in the query results table.